What are Balusters?

 All of our balusters are made from either Wrought Iron or Wood.
 While Iron and Wood Balusters serve the same general function, their forms can vary.

 Stain Grade Balusters are manufactured and sanded so that they can take a stain or clear finish.
 These balusters are customizable, so we can make them the size that you need to create your perfect stair rail.
-The American Made Primed Balusters are created in house out of wood types, such as Soft Maple or Poplar, that are able to accept and hold paint well.
-These balusters are custom made for you, and they are carefully sanded and primed multiple times to ensure that they are of the highest quality when they reach your home.
+The American Made Painted Balusters are created in house out of wood types, such as Red Oak, Hard Maple or Poplar, that are able to accept and hold paint well.
+These balusters are custom made for you, and they are carefully sanded and painted multiple times to ensure that they are of the highest quality when they reach your home.
 The smooth finish can be installed without any extra painting, but you may want to apply a coat of paint to them that will match the rest of your home décor.
-The primer used on our wood balusters is compatible with all paints, though we do recommend cleaning and scuffing them with fine sandpaper before the paint is applied.
-Imported Primed Balusters are an excellent choice for those seeking a more standard baluster profile at an excellent price.
+The paint used on our wood balusters is compatible with all paints, though we do recommend cleaning and scuffing them with fine sandpaper before the paint is applied.
+Imported Painted Balusters are an excellent choice for those seeking a more standard baluster profile at an excellent price.
 While these balusters are standard, they are not cheap.
 Our overseas baluster manufacturer uses American Poplar that has been kiln dried to provide high-quality, uniform appearance.
 As they are manufactured overseas, they cannot be customized.

 Wrought Iron Balusters provide a modern, elegant look to your stair railing.
 Wrought Iron Balusters can be found in ten different design series, allowing you to find the ideal match for your home.
 Many of these balusters are available in either hollow or solid forms.
 Hollow balusters are lighter, which can make cutting through them simpler.
 Solid balusters are heavy and give extra support to your railing system.